arcus/education_modules/using_redcap_api/using_redcap_api.md

 In REDCap, the project owner (or people with user rights) have to explicitly give permission to use the REDCap API to project users who need that capability.
 In fact, when you create a new REDCap project, REDCap does not provide you with these permissions by default, even though you're the project owner!
 Take a look at your REDCap project and look on the left hand side of the screen to look at the menu of options.
 Chances are, you won't see anything that says "API."
 If that's the case, don't worry.
 We're going to walk you through how to give yourself API access.

 Open your REDCap database (one that belongs to you or in which you have the ability to change user rights).
-In the left side of the screen, choose "User Rights" from the list of applications.
+In the left side of the screen, choose **User Rights** from the list of applications.

 ![List of applications which includes the "User Rights" application.](media/user_rights.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->

 The User Rights panel will open in the main part of your screen.
-Click on your user id (or your role) and choose "Edit User Privileges."
-Give yourself API Export access, as shown in the image below.
+Click on your user id (or your role) and choose **Edit User Privileges.** Give yourself API Export access, as shown in the image below.
 For now, we'll leave API Import/Update turned off, so that you feel secure knowing you can't accidentally upload anything that could mess up your data.

 ![List of user rights checkboxes with API Export checked.](media/api_export.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->

-**The next step depends on your version of REDCap.**  Do you see a box on the right side of your User Rights panel labeled "Privileges for Viewing and Exporting Data"?
+**The next step depends on your version of REDCap.**  Do you see a box on the right side of your User Rights panel labeled **Privileges for Viewing and Exporting Data**?
 If you do, give yourself some Data Export Rights.
-We recommend "Full Data Set", but you can choose a less privileged level of access if you're working with identified data and want to be extra careful.
+We recommend **Full Data Set**, but you can choose a less privileged level of access if you're working with identified data and want to be extra careful.
 Note that our sample project on cervical cancer risk factors is already deidentified.

 This is what we're talking about:

 ![Privileges for Viewing and Exporting Data options](media/privileges.png)<!-- style = "border :1px solid rgb(var(--color-highlight)); max-width: 800px;" -->

-Once you're all done giving yourself API export rights and (if applicable) data export rights, click "Save Changes".
+Once you're all done giving yourself API export rights and (if applicable) data export rights, click **Save Changes**.

 Refresh your browser (reload the page) so that your new permissions are included in what you get shown in your project.
-Now, on the left hand side of the project, you should see something new under "Applications" – "API" and "API Playground."
+Now, on the left hand side of the project, you should see something new under Applications – **API** and **API Playground.**

 ![List of applications which includes the "API" and "API Playground" applications.](media/api_api_playground.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->

 ### API Token

 So now you have the **right** to use the API, but you can't start using it just yet.
 You have to generate an API token.
-Click on the "API" application in the left side menu and in the main part of your screen, click on the button to "Generate API Token."
-Depending on your institution's rules, you might automatically be granted a token immediately, or it might be generated manually by an administrator a few minutes or hours later.
+Click on the **API** application in the left side menu and in the main part of your screen, click on the button to **Generate API Token.**  Depending on your institution's rules, you might automatically be granted a token immediately, or it might be generated manually by an administrator a few minutes or hours later.

 ![Text and clickable button for obtaining an API token.](media/obtain_api_token.png)<!-- style = "max-width:600px;" -->

 The API token is unique to the combination of user and project.
 It's a code that allows access only to the data in a single project and only the data that the person who generated the API token is allowed to see.
 If you have three different projects, your token is different for each one.
 Importantly, if you feel like you may have accidentally given your API token away, it's a good idea to regenerate it, which is a single-click operation.
 It makes your old token invalid and creates a new token.

-Soon, your API token will show up in that same "API" Application.
+Soon, your API token will show up in that same API Application.
 It will look something like this (note, I've obscured my token – sharing this in a post like this one would be a terrible idea!).

 ![Text that includes an obscured API token.](media/your_api_token.png)<!-- style = "max-width:600px;" -->